 To sum up, all the shares prices prior to the date of the increase in capital (script issue) must be adjusted, cumulatively if they have undergone more than one script issue, multiplying each by 20 and dividing the result 21.

-To see listed share price: Presence on the stock exchange
+To see listed share price: Share price

 What regular information do shareholders receive?